-All public bodies when exercising discretion must do so with the provis cogent reasons.
+All public bodies when exercising discretion must do so with the provision of cogent reasons.

 There are a number of 'cart before the horse' flaws in this proposal.
-It is that "Transport related surveys would be conducted in advance" of implement of the trial.
-Surely such surveys should have been undertaken prior decision of whether any such proposal was even warranted?
+It is stated that "Transport related surveys would be conducted in advance" of implementation of the trial.
+Surely such surveys should have been undertaken prior to the decision of whether any such proposal was even warranted?

-It is stated that the "Neighbourhood Transport Team have assessed the However, it is not clear who those people are.
-An online search does not pany relevant information nor is a copy of their assessment available on the website.
+It is stated that the "Neighbourhood Transport Team have assessed the area".
+However, it is not clear who those people are.
+An online search does not provide any relevant information nor is a copy of their assessment available on the DCC website.

 It is stated that "DCC will continuously monitor the trial throughout".
-But monitoring of hazards should have been undertaken as part of the first s defining the nature and extent of the problem before rushing into a proposal not soundly based?
+But surely monitoring of hazards should have been undertaken as part of the first step of defining the nature and extent of the problem before rushing into a proposal that is not soundly based?

-A modicum of monitoring by DCC on safety in the area might identify hazards, such as the appalling state of the roads because of defective works and the trip hazards on pavements with broken concrete caused by to properly maintain the trees.
-Given the level of property taxes and comr rates paid by owners in the area the services provided are far from adequate
+A modicum of monitoring by DCC on safety in the area might identify other hazards, such as the appalling state of the roads because of defective repair works and the trip hazards on pavements with broken concrete caused by failure to properly maintain the trees.
+Given the level of property taxes and commercial rates paid by owners in the area the services provided are far from adequate.

-It would be a pity if this has to end up in the Courts but as matters star proposal leaves itself wide open to judicial review.
+It would be a pity if this has to end up in the courts but as matters stand this proposal leaves itself wide open to judicial review.